 Use the Widgets to pull in items from a page part based on tags

 The Upcoming Events widget and Recent Blog Posts widget allows you to pull in events from one of your Calendar page parts.
 You can tell the widget to only pull in events or blogs that are tagged a certain way.
-So if you have a Church Calendar and you’ve been tagging certain events as “grade school,” you can tell the Upcoming Events widget to only pull in events tagged as “grade school.”
+So if you have a Church Calendar and you’ve been tagging certain events as “Featured,” you can tell the Upcoming Events widget to only pull in events tagged as “Featured.”

 Issues with Duplicate Global Tags